Special Relationship: Wilson and Johnson (October 1964 – January 1969)

 Wilson and Johnson meet at the White House in 1966.

 Prime Minister Harold Wilson recast the alliance as a "close relationship", but neither he nor President Lyndon B. Johnson had any direct experience of foreign policy.
 Johnson sent Secretary of State Dean Rusk as head of the American delegation to the state funeral of Winston Churchill in January 1965, rather than the new vice president Hubert Humphrey.
 Johnson himself had been hospitalized with influenza and advised by his doctors against attending the funeral.
 This perceived slight generated much criticism against the president, both in the U.K. and in the U.S. And Wilson's attempt to mediate in Vietnam, where the United Kingdom was co-chairman with the Soviet Union of the Geneva Conference, was unwelcome to the president.
 "I won't tell you how to run Malaysia and you don't tell us how to run Vietnam", Johnson snapped in 1965.
 However, relations were sustained by U.S. recognition that Wilson was being criticised at home by his neutralist Labour left for not condemning American involvement in the war.

-U.S. Defense Secretary Robert McNamara asked Britain to send troops to Vietnam as "the unwritten terms of the Special Relationship", Wilson agreed to help in many ways but refused to commit regular forces, only special forces instructors.
+U.S. defense secretary Robert McNamara asked Britain to send troops to Vietnam as "the unwritten terms of the Special Relationship", Wilson agreed to help in many ways but refused to commit regular forces, only special forces instructors.
+There was much speculation that Wilson's refusals were partially due to the Americans not supporting Britain during the Suez Crisis.
 Australia and New Zealand did commit regular forces to Vietnam.

 The Johnson administration's support for IMF loans delayed devaluation of sterling until 1967.
 The United Kingdom's subsequent withdrawal from the Persian Gulf and East Asia surprised Washington, where it was strongly opposed because British forces were valued for their contribution.
 In retrospect Wilson's moves to scale back Britain's global commitments and correct its balance of payments contrasted with Johnson's overexertions which accelerated the relative economic and military decline of the US.